ByMisterAnt/Distance-learning/README.md

 # Distance-learning
-To simulate the entrance to the site
+Simple code to simulate the entrance to the site